rohrerj/scion/doc/dev/design/FABRID.rst

 If the maps are detached, they can be fetched from the control service of that AS and the received maps can be verified with the hashes.
 To ensure a consistent hash calculation, the key entries of these maps have to be sorted, such that they are accessed in a consistent order.

-Exposing policies to the end hosts
+Exposing policies to the endhosts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. _endhost_policy_selection:
 The path combinator finds the most recent FABRID map per AS among the received segments and subsequently uses this map to find the FABRID policies that are available for each interface pair of hops.
 This results in a set of *PolicyIdentifiers* per hop, which can then be used by the application, such as by defining an application parameter that then selects the policies to use on the path and hands these to the snet implementation, e.g. ``--fabridpolicy``.

 ``fabridpolicy`` parameter